 They have also been found to support weight loss.

-That said, two older studies link apple juice to reductions in body fat compared to a control drink with the same number of calories.
-Apple polyphenol extract — made from one of the fruit’s natural compounds — has also been linked to improved HDL (good) cholesterol levels and decreased inflammation (17, 18, 19).
+Apple polyphenol extract — made from one of the fruit’s natural compounds — has also been linked to improved HDL (good) cholesterol levels and decreased inflammation (13).

 summary